agalue/OpenNMS-UI-Requisitions/README.md

 A user interface to manage OpenNMS Requisition implemented with AngularJS and Bootstrap 3

-IMPORTANT: This required at least OpenNMS 1.13.4-SNASHOT compiled after 2014-06-05
+IMPORTANT: This project was designed and implemented to work with OpenNMS 14 or greater.

 Compilation Instructions
 =======================